 What I Learned From Genealogy Roadshow

 When I first started in family history I will admit to feeling a bit like an outsider.
-In school my friends and classmates spent their free time engaged in a variety of other activities – video games, sports, etc.
+In school my friends and classmates spent their free time engaged in a variety of other activities – video games as Overwatch with the help of OW Guides, sports, etc.

 Me?
 I would literally rush home from school, drop my bags, and be out the door to a local library to continue my genealogy quest.
 To say I was a bit obsessed is an understatement.
 When others would think my hobby (and now my profession) was weird or abnormal I could never understand where they were coming from.
 When studying in college and graduate school, I would proudly share that I was a genealogist, only to be met with scowls, raised eyebrows, or blank stares.

 Fast-forward to Monday evening.
 I had a group of new friends over for a casual barbeque and to watch the latest episode of Genealogy Roadshow.
 Even though I have spent a considerable amount of time with this group before, none of them has really ever asked what I do as a genealogist – they simply know that I am one.